RichiH/vcsh/README.md

 `vcsh` was designed with [mr][mr] in mind so you might want to install that, as well.

-Read `INSTALL.md` and `PACKAGING` for instructions specific to your operating system.
+Read `INSTALL.md` and `PACKAGING.md` for instructions specific to your operating system.

 The following overview will try to give you an idea of the use cases and